metio/seb/content/posts/clojure-java-interoperability.md

 Couple of notes for this as well: First the generated class still only returns the raw type (`List` instead of  `List<Integer>`).
 So instead of using the class, use the interface for the variable declaration (`RangeIncrementer incrementer = ..` instead of `Computation comp = ..`).
 The interface will return the non-raw `List`.
 Second the function definition for `-incrementRange` is now slightly different.
 It needs an additional parameter (`this`) which exposes the current instance to the generated class/method.

 Returning an array of something is also possible with the following construct `"[Ljava.lang.Object;"`.
 Need a 2-dim array?
 Just use `"[[Ljava.lang.Object;"` (notice the extra `[`) and so on.
-However, be aware that the method return types have to match, e.g. you can't specify a return type of array if your Clojure function does not return an array.
+However, be aware that the method return types have to match, for example you can't specify a return type of array if your Clojure function does not return an array.
 In the example above the call to `map` returns `LazySeq` which itself is a `java.util.List`.
 Therefore, the method declaration is valid, and you won't get any `ClassCastException` when calling `incrementRange` from Java.

 ### Make your life easier with macros